awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 ## Transfer Requirements for Top\-Level Domains<a name="domain-transfer-to-route-53-requirements"></a>

-Registries for top\-level domains \(TLDs\), such as \.com or \.org, have requirements for transferring domains\.
-Requirements vary among TLDs, but the following requirements are typical:
+Some domain registrars and the registries for some top\-level domains \(TLDs\) enforce requirements on transferring a domain\.
+Requirements vary, but the following requirements are typical\. \(Route 53 doesn't impose any time\-based requirements\.\):

-+ The domain must have been registered with the current registrar at least 60 days ago\.
++ You must have either registered the domain with the current registrar or transferred registration for the domain to the current registrar at least 60 days ago\.
 + If the registration for a domain name expired and had to be restored, it must have been restored at least 60 days ago\.

-+ If registration for the domain was transferred, the transfer to the current registrar must have been at least 60 days ago\.

 + The domain cannot have any of the following domain name status codes:
   + clientTransferProhibited
   + pendingDelete
   + pendingTransfer
   + redemptionPeriod
   + serverTransferProhibited
 + The registries for some top\-level domains don't allow transfers until changes are complete, such as changes to the domain owner\.

 For a current list of domain name status codes and an explanation of what each code means, go to the [website for ICANN](https://www.icann.org/), and search for "EPP status codes"\. \(Search on the ICANN website; web searches sometimes return an old version of the document\.\)